When ants come into the house, they are looking for two things – food and shelter. Ants may come in the house because:

 4. There is a valve leak or water build-up on your property

-5. It’s seasonal – ants come in the house in the summer because they need to work harder to collect food for the winter.
+5. It’s seasonal – ants come into the house in the summer because they need to work harder to collect food for the winter.
 Hotter and drier weather means more ants in the house.

 6. It’s biological – some ant species prefer to build their nests indoors.
-That includes Pharaoh’s ants, carpenter ants and pavement ants.
+That includes Pharaoh’s ants, carpenter ants, and pavement ants.

 Detecting Ants in the House

 Unlike most other pests, ants can be easily detected.
 They do not hide from humans and do come out during the day, which makes it easy to spot live insects.
-A single specimen might not be an indication of an infestation but regular appearance of more than one ant does indicate a problem.
+A single specimen might not be an indication of an infestation but the regular appearance of more than one ant does indicate a problem.
 Some species, such as the Pharaoh ant, leave a transparent trail of pheromones on their way.
-Those trails shine under bright light and smell unusually.
+Those trails shine under bright light and smell unusual.
 Ant nests are harder to spot.
 They can look as innocent as piles of dirt or detritus on the ground.

 Risks and Hazards

-3. At least one mass blackout in the UK has been caused by out-of-control ant hive near electrical wires.
+3. At least one mass blackout in the UK has been caused by an out-of-control ant hive near electrical wires.
 Such incidents can easily start a fire.